TextMineX: Data, Evaluation Framework and Ontology-guided LLM Pipeline for Humanitarian Mine Action: Benchmark Dataset Creation

 \section{Benchmark Dataset Creation}

 We illustrate the process of creating the annotated humanitarian dataset in Fig.~\ref{fig:annotation}.
-We curated 120 online available technical reports: 60 reports from the Cambodian Mine Action Center (CMAC) and 60 from Geneva International Centre for Humanitarian Demining (GICHD) websites \circled{1}.
+We curated 120 online available technical reports: 60 reports from the Cambodian Mine Action Center (CMAC)\footnote{https://cmac.gov.kh/publications/} and 60 from Geneva International Centre for Humanitarian Demining (GICHD) websites\footnote{https://www.gichd.org/publications-resources/publications/} \circled{1}.
 The reports are all in the PDF format.
 The curation is based on relevance to the humanitarian demining, language (English), and recency.
-From the initial humanitarian dataset of 120 PDF documents \circled{1}, we filtered a dataset of five most recent mine action reports from CMAC of overall 233 pages (see Table~\ref{tab:dataset_stats}) \circled{2}.
+From the initial humanitarian dataset of 120 PDF documents \circled{1}, we filtered a dataset of five m most recent mine action reports from CMAC of overall 233 pages (see Table~\ref{tab:dataset_stats}) \circled{2}.

-Simultaneously, we selected domain-specific ontologies through working with domain experts, by first incorporating data models from the Information Management System for Mine Action (IMSMA) and then manually filtering them for high quality \circled{3}.
+Simultaneously, we selected domain-specific ontologies through working with domain experts, by first incorporating data models from the Information Management System for Mine Action (IMSMA)\circled{3}.
 We performed a survey of demining related ontologies together with domain experts and we incorporate six ontologies from Information Management System for Mine Action (IMSMA) Core\footnote{\url{https://www.gichd.org/our-response/information-management/imsma-core/}}.
-These ontologies are used for demining information system but not strictly for HMA, We then manually filter out concepts and relations unrelated to HMA.
+These ontologies are used for demining information system but not strictly for HMA.
 Furthermore, we add a more general humanitarian domain ontology from \textit{Empathi} \citep{8665539} to make the overall HMA ontology more comprehensive.
-As a result, HMA ontology integrates seven ontologies (160 entity types, 86 relation types) covering diverse aspects of HMA (see details in Appendix~\ref{app:ontology})..
+We filter out the concepts that are not relevant to HMA from Empathi by utilizing knowledge of subject-matter expert.
+For instance, certain concepts related to natural disasters (e.g., flood response) are not directly related to demining.
+As a result, HMA ontology integrates seven ontologies (160 entity types, 86 relation types) covering diverse aspects of HMA (see details in Sec.~\ref{app:ontology}).